usamakazmi/Zab.eeAutomation/readme.txt

 #This command runs all test_XYZ.py files but only 2 at the same time,
-by changing -n=? you can increase number of testcases at a time, however increasing this value too much can result in failed test cases, reason for this is net performance or pc performance.
+by changing -n=? you can increase number of testcases at a time, however increasing this value too much can result in failed test cases, reason for this is net performance or pc performance, which causes page loading problems.

 pytest -s -v -n=2